FelixEder/goodseeds/README.md

 #### Group cooperation
 * Worked mostly in groups of two, at first with frontend/backend then later more agile
-* Continuously pushed work to github to let group peer review work
+* Continuously pushed work to github to let group peers review work

 ### Project file structure